KyneWang/ProLINK/README.md

 ## Citation ##

-If you find this codebase useful in your research, please cite the original papers.
+If you find this codebase useful in your research, please cite the original paper.

-The main ULTRA paper:

 ```bibtex
 @inproceedings{wang-etal-2024-llm,